kresil/project-documentation/README.md

 #### Automatically

-A [github action](.github/workflows/compile-all-documents.yaml) is set up to automatically compile and build all pdfs in all subprojects when a `push` is made to the `main` branch of this repository.
+A [workflow using github actions](.github/workflows/compile-all-documents.yaml) is set up to automatically compile and build all pdfs in all subprojects when a `push`is made to the repository in the `main` branch or from a `pull request`.